KxSystems/docs/docs/learn/startingkdb/index.md

 Two sets of scripts are referenced in this guide:

-1. The free system is distributed with the following example scripts in the main directory:
+1. The free system is distributed with the following example script in the main directory:

     -   `sp.q` – the Suppliers and Parts sample database
-    -   `trade.q` – a stock trades sample database

     If you do not have these scripts, get them from
     :fontawesome-brands-github: [KxSystems/kdb](https://github.com/KxSystems/kdb)